aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr.ai/asposeai/asposeai/_index.md

 ## AsposeAI(ILogger) {#constructor_1}

 Initializes a new instance of the AsposeAI class with a custom logger.
-Automatic model downloads are enabled.
+Automatic model downloads are disabled by default.

 ```csharp
 public AsposeAI(ILogger customLogger)